mewithoutnara/PointSurfaceTwist/README.md

 ### Similarities and transition (scope)

 While experimenting with different variables for the embedded torus, we observed the various paths exhibited a variety of different states, particularly visible through changing patterns in the X-Y scope visualizations.
-Some of them seem to be quite complex and chaotic while others were very stable and didn't show any motion at all.
-(We might consider capturing screenshots to illustrate this.)
+Some of them seem to be quite complex and chaotic while others were very stable and didn't show any motion at all. *(We might consider capturing screenshots to illustrate this.)*

-This made us wonder: could these states correspond to what are known as torus knots?
+This made us wonder: could these states correspond to what are known as ***torus knots***?

 ### Torus knots - sonifying closed paths on the torus surface

-If we follow a path on the surface of the torus that wraps around the major circle p times and around the minor circle q times, and this path joins its own end, then we get what is called a torus knot - where p and q are coprime integers: gcd(p,q) =1 (i.e. their only common divisor is 1).
+If we follow a path on the surface of the torus that wraps around the major circle *p* times and around the minor circle *q* times, and this path joins its own end, then we get what is called a torus knot - where *p* and *q* are coprime integers: gcd(*p,q*) =1 (i.e. their only common divisor is 1).
 In this context we're especially interested in exploring the role of the parameters p, q.
 Since p, q define different types of torus knots, perhaps by manipulating these values, we can better understand the underlying structure of the transformations.

 We can implement p and q in the Torus equation like this: